brainworkup/gwm.flow/jwt_rppr_nimh_grant_R03MH123787_b2-accomplishments.md

 | **Haplotypes**      |       5,008       |   64,940   |   194,512   |
 | **Samples**         |       2,504       |   32,470   |   97,256    |
 | **Sites (chr1-22)** |    49,143,605     | 39,635,008 | 308,107,085 |

-## Phenotyping

-For example, I generated these visualtions of working memory.

-\begin{wrapfigure}{L}{0.55\textwidth}

-\includegraphics[width=.55\textwidth]{jwt_rppr_nimh_grant_R03MH123787_b2-accomplishments_files/figure-latex/wm-plot-1} \hfill{}

-\caption[Complex working memory skills (e.g., performance on the dot-counting task and the 2-back trial of the N-back) rapidly improve during childhood/adolescence, peak between ages 20-40, and then decline back to early childhood levels in the later decades of life]{Complex working memory skills (e.g., performance on the dot-counting task and the 2-back trial of the N-back) rapidly improve during childhood/adolescence, peak between ages 20-40, and then decline back to early childhood levels in the later decades of life.}(\#fig:wm-plot)
-\end{wrapfigure}

 ## B.3 Competitive Revisions/Administrative Supplements